carabao-capital/guides/style/css/README.md

     justify-content: center;

     > .content {
-      // This button will inconsistent with the others
+      // This button will be inconsistent with the others
       > .btn {
         padding: 15px;
         color: blue;